Primality test: Miller–Rabin and Solovay–Strassen primality test

 pseudoprime base 2 but not a strong pseudoprime base 2 (this is illustrated in Figure 1 of PSW).

 Frobenius primality test

 The Miller–Rabin and the Solovay–Strassen primality tests are simple and are much faster than other general primality tests.
 One method of improving efficiency further in some cases is the Frobenius pseudoprimality test; a round of this test takes about three times as long as a round of Miller–Rabin, but achieves a probability bound comparable to seven rounds of Miller–Rabin.

-The Frobenius test is a generalization of the Lucas pseudoprime test.
+The Frobenius test is a generalization of the Lucas probable prime test.

 Baillie–PSW primality test

 The Baillie–PSW primality test is a probabilistic primality test that combines a Fermat or Miller–Rabin test with a Lucas probable prime test to get a primality test that has no known counterexamples.
 That is, there are no known composite n for which this test reports that n is probably prime.
 It has been shown that there are no counterexamples for n $< 2^{64}$.